Is Marble Right for Your Kitchen? A MA Fabricator's Honest Answer

 Q. Can marble be used outdoors?

 A. Yes, marble handles UV exposure beautifully.
-Look at historic marble buildings worldwide.
-They've lasted centuries outdoors.
+Historic marble buildings worldwide have lasted centuries outdoors.

 Q. Do I need to seal marble regularly?